TrueFit/bach/README.md

 You can read more about the fate of recompose here: https://github.com/acdlite/recompose/issues/756#issuecomment-438674573).

-## Why not just use straight hooks
+### Why not just use straight hooks

-_TLDR: We think composing a component is more readable than hooks and we value readability highly_
+_TLDR: We think composing a component is more readable than hooks and we highly value that readability_

 Hooks were introduced in the fall of 2018 (https://www.youtube.com/watch?v=dpw9EHDh2bM) and they took the React community by storm (perhaps too fast in our opinion to be fully vetted </soapbox>).
 For good or for ill, hooks are definitely part of the future of React.
-In case you are here, and haven't done much with hooks yet, watch the video and read Dan Abromov's article here (https://dev.to/dan_abramov/making-sense-of-react-hooks-2eib).
+In case you are here, and haven't done much with hooks yet, watch the video and read Dan Abramov's article here (https://dev.to/dan_abramov/making-sense-of-react-hooks-2eib).

 While an exciting advance, the syntax of hooks leaves a lot to be desired imo, and we aren't alone: